Carrier

 Language primitives

-Carrier’s entire declaration surface fits on one line.
-Every one of these is implemented today.
+Carrier’s entire declaration surface fits on one screen.
+Every one of these is implemented in the 1.3.4 release candidate.
 Scope is the feature.

 service